Infectious Diseases

-We aim at offering internationally recognised robust quality infection control programs and practices for reducing the risk associated with the spread of infections.
-Our team of highly qualified, motivated and dedicated Hospital infection control officers & Infection control nurses offers safe practices for infection prevention and strive for continuous improvement.
-We also have a dedicated Hospital Infection Control Committee (HICC) that offers regular training on infection prevention and control to doctors, and other support staff, with a commitment to protect everyone visiting or admitted to the hospital.
+At the Infectious Diseases Hospital in Thane, our primary focus is on preventing the spread of diseases.
+We are committed to offering internationally recognized infection control programs and practices to reduce the risk associated with the transmission of infections.
+Our team of highly qualified and dedicated Hospital infection control officers and nurses is dedicated to providing safe practices for infection prevention, continually striving for improvement.
+To ensure a safe environment for everyone visiting or admitted to the hospital, we have established a Hospital Infection Control Committee (HICC) that offers regular training on infection prevention and control to our medical staff.

 Team